 This dish is perfect if you’re looking for food to cook up and freeze for later.
 Just simply store in serving size containers so you can easily reheat later.
 It makes for a super easy lunch or a nice and quick dinner.
 It will also last a few days in the fridge so make sure you don’t throw out any leftovers.

-If you want to see how this recipe is done, then be sure to check out the video above, it will take through step by step to making this delicious beef bourguignon.
-Alternatively, you can find the full written recipe right below.
+If you want to see how this recipe is done, then be sure to check out the video below, it will take through step by step to making this delicious beef bourguignon.
+Alternatively, you can find the full written recipe right below the video.

 Slow Cooker Beef Bourguignon Recipe